quadricep muscle strain - contusion - tendon rupture

 After a diagnosis of quadricep strain or corked thigh your injury management plan should include treatment as often as possible.

-SportsMed is the physical therapy product we suggest to aid recovery of an injury to the quad muscle.
+SportsMed is the TENS, ECS and EMS machine we suggest to aid repair of an injury to the quad muscle.

 SportsMed electrotherapy can be used everyday - outside the clinic - for drug-free, on-demand pain relief.
 It is also designed and programmed to aid circulation, reduce inflammation, hasten healing and help with quad muscle strengthening.